TomNisbet/sap-plus/docs/_docs/in-20-details.md

 **push A**

 Push accumulator onto to the stack.
-SP is decremented.
+The value of A is first written to the RAM location pointed to by SP and then SP is decremented.

 **Carry Flag:** unchanged